Cynorta

-Cynorta is a genus from the subfamily Cynortinae.
-The genus was first described by Carl Ludwig Koch.
+Cynorta is a genus of harvestmen in the subfamily Cynortinae.
+The genus was erected by Carl Ludwig Koch.

 Taxonomy

 The type species of Cynorta is Cynorta conspersa.

 Range

 The initial description of the genus was based on occurrences in Brazil, Costa Rica, Cuba, Ecuador, French Guiana, and Suriname.
 Overall, the genus is poorly defined, and currently includes multiple species from different regions without support for shared ancestry.